 Kitchen Renovations to Increase Home Value

 Investing in your own home can be a great opportunity to raise its market value and provide a better atmosphere for you and your family.
 That doesn’t mean that you should just throw money at every room in your house and remodel the entire thing.
-First tackle a room at a time and a perfect spot to start is the kitchen.
+First, tackle a room at a time and a perfect spot to start is the kitchen.
 This is one of the most profitable areas for home renovations.
 That’s doesn’t mean it’s easy to do right though.
-In the future, prospective buyers will notice when the work was done right and when the work was done shoddy.
+In the future, prospective buyers will notice when the work was done right and when the work was done shoddily.

 Kitchen Renovations that make the biggest difference: